cmang/mayasist/README.md

 An AI assistant.
 My assistant.

 It doesn't do that much yet.

-It uses offline local speech to text and text to speech.
-It listens for trigger phrases "hey computer" and "yo computer," understands "nevermind," can "quit," "list commands," and "set voice."
-All other requests go to chatGPT.
+- Offline local speech to text and text to speech.
+- Listens for trigger phrases "hey computer," "hello computer," "yo computer" and "hey stupid computer." (to be customizable)
+- Understands "nevermind" "quit" "exit" "help" "list commands"
+- "set voice" and "list voices" to change the voice on the fly
+- All other requests go to chatGPT.

 Needs these things: